 Download the list of these specialists and their qualifications pdf Specialists 2015 (53 KB)

-For more information, please contact Samantha Ralston at BirdLife South Africa
+For more information, or if you would like to be added to our Birds and Renewable Energy Mailing list, please contact Samantha Ralston at BirdLife South Africa

 Cellphone: +27 (0)83 673 3948